nerdsupremacist/Sync/README.md

 - [SyncWebSocketClient](https://github.com/nerdsupremacist/SyncWebSocketClient): The client code for using WebSockets
 - [SyncWebSocketVapor](https://github.com/nerdsupremacist/SyncWebSocketVapor): A utility to make it easy to serve our object via a WebSocket

 Let's start by building our shared ViewModel.
-This is easy, instead of using `ObservableObject` we use `SyncedObject`.
+This is easy, instead of using `ObservableObject` we use `SyncableObject`.
 And instead of `Published` we use `Synced`:
 ```swift
 class ViewModel: SyncableObject {
     @Synced